akhikhl/wuff-drafts/Wuff-bundle-files-draft.md

 "Static" mode does not require special build cycle.
 User maintains the bundle files and invokes "build" task when needed.

 "Merge" and "generation" modes require special build cycle.
 In particular, there should be point of time, when bundle files are merged or generated.
-The simplest variant would be: to introduce "generateBundleFiles" task, featuring:
+The simplest variant would be: to introduce "processBundleFiles" task, featuring:
-- "generateBundleFiles" task checks whether wuff.generateBundleFiles is set to true.
+- "processBundleFiles" task checks whether wuff.generateBundleFiles is set to true.
 If not, the task does nothing.
-- "build" task depends on "generateBundleFiles" task, so that builds are always done against "fresh" generated/merged files.
+- "classes" task depends on "processBundleFiles" task, so that builds are always done against "fresh" generated/merged files.
-- it will be possible to simply invoke "generateBundleFiles" from command line or in IDE.
+- it will be possible to simply invoke "processBundleFiles" from command line or in IDE.
-- in a future we might integrate "generateBundleFiles" task with IDE-specific gradle integration plugins, so that they invoke "generateBundleFiles" whenever its inputs change.
+- in a future we might integrate "processBundleFiles" task with IDE-specific gradle integration plugins, so that they invoke "processBundleFiles" whenever its inputs change.

 Your suggestions and critique are welcome.